Harrison, Maine: History

 In 1832, the Cumberland and Oxford Canal opened, connecting Portland with Sebago Lake.
 A series of 27 locks lifted vessels from sea level at Casco Bay to Sebago Lake, 270 ft above sea level.
 From there they traveled up the Songo River to Brandy Pond, then continued along the Chute River to Long Lake.
 As the company name indicates, the canal was originally planned to reach Oxford County, but instead terminated at Harrison.
 The town became a center for trade and transportation, with wharves and warehouses lining the shore.

 In 1847, the Sebago & Long Pond Steam Navigation Company built Fawn, the first steamboat to ply the lakes and waterways.
 It had a shallow draft to navigate the winding Songo River, with passengers asked to shift sides as ballast to keep both paddlewheels in the water around sharp curves.
 The lakes became a popular summer tourist destination, with The Elm House (later called The Elms Inn) opening in 1860.
 When the Portland and Ogdensburg Railroad commenced service to Sebago Lake Station in 1870, the canal was abandoned as obsolete.
 Beginning in 1898, the Bridgton and Saco River Railroad, a narrow gauge line, delivered freight and passengers directly to Harrison.

 In 1906, the Harrison Hotel opened.
 Camp Kineo operated beside Long Lake as a camp for boys.
 Today, Harrison remains a recreational area.
 Harrison is also home to Fernwood Cove, a half-season summer camp for girls on the same spot as Camp Chickawah was.
 It is located on Island Pond.

+In 1936 the Historic Deertrees Theatre was built by Enrica Clay Dillon and is still home to countless theatre, opera and music performances, including the Sebago Long Lake Music Festival.